 b.
 Passport, Blue NRIC as well as Form 7 for Singapore PRs.

 c.
 Passport/HKID card (depending on which identification document is used on the documents meant to be notarised) for Non-Singaporeans.

 Certifying a True Copy of a Document

 For Certifying a True Copy of a Document, please note that the Consulate has to see the original document and compare with an exact copy of the document.
 On the day of service, please bring the original documents and an exact photocopy of each document to be certified as true.

 Please note that there will be a fee levied in respect of notarial functions.
 The list of fees is displayed on the notice board in the Consulate-General.

 On the spot services if documents present are in proper form and complete.
-The Consulate-General does not require you to make an appointment for the above services.
-However, you may like to contact the Consulate-General to check if the person performing the notarial act is around before coming.
+Please contact the Consulate-General to schedule an appointment for the services.

 For any questions relating to notarial services, please contact the Consulate-General at: